Highland Wildlife Safari

 Day 1 -

 We will depart from our designated departure points and head up the A9, stopping for refreshments, to the Loch of the Lowes Visitor Centre and Wildlife Reserve, near Dunkeld.
 Loch of the Lowes covers 98 hectares and from early April to late August the star attraction is a pair of breeding ospreys.
 Their nest is situated within 150 metres of the observation hide, allowing osprey family life to be observed through binoculars, telescopes and closed-circuit television.
 From the hide you can also spot fallow and roe deer, otters, red squirrel and common woodland birds, including tree creepers and great-spotted woodpeckers.

 We will continue to the Highland Wildlife Park near Aviemore, which has an extensive collection of both native and exotic animals and birds.
-Native species include capercaillie, red deer, red squirrels and the rare and endangered Scottish Wildcat and among the non-native animals are the Amur Tiger, Snow Leopard, Red Panda and the very popular Polar Bear, including the cub Hamish, who was born in late 2017.
+Native species include capercaillie, red deer, red squirrels and the rare and endangered Scottish Wildcat and among the non-native animals are the Amur Tiger, Snow Leopard, Red Panda and Polar Bear.

 We later continue our journey by coach to our accommodation in the Inverness area, where dinner will be served in the evening.